 Camperdown — Timboon Rail Trail extension to Port Campbell has commenced construction with expected completion in December 2022.

-We acknowledge the people of the Eastern Maar as the traditional owners of this place and pay respects to their elders past, present and emerging.
+We acknowledge the people of the Eastern Maar as the traditional owners of this place and pay respects to their elders past and present.
 We recognize and respect a deep and ongoing connection to country, culture and language in this area for over 50 000 years.

 Explore everything about a region by selecting a location.